jhnbyrn/951-KLR-PAGES/ignition_timing.md

 if c:
 	c = c AND NOT 22h.1
 	if c: (in other words, "if (int1 OR ie1) AND NOT 22h.1...)
-		22h.0 = 1
+		22h.0 = 1 (we need 1 half-tooth correction)
 	else:
 		2B++
-		22h.0 = 0
+		22h.0 = 0 (we need 2 half-tooth corrections, which is one extra whole tooth)
 else:
 	22h.0 = 22h.1

+if 2B > 1:
+	2B--

 if 2B == 1:
 	30 -= 2

+35h = 0

  ```

 ### Redundancy

  Recall that in 00B8, we calculated the next ignition event and KLR trigger event based on the next TDC count.
-Roughly speaking we added 180 degrees - I say "roughly" because the timing and dwell values change all the time, but spark events are roughly 180 degress apart).
-But then in 021D we calcualted these values again, this time relative to the reference sensor routine instead of the next TDC.
-Here, we overwrite the values from 00B8 with the ref-sensor based values.
+Roughly speaking we added 180 degrees - I say "roughly" because the timing and dwell values change all the time, but spark events are still roughly 180 degress apart).
+But then immediately afterwards, in 021D, we calcualted these values again, this time relative to the reference sensor instead of the next TDC.
+Here, we overwrite the next-TDC based values from 00B8 with the ref-sensor based values.

-We might ask why have this redundancy?
+We might ask: why have this redundancy?
 The answer is really two things:

 1. It's basically free, since it would be more complicated for the code at 00B8 to avoid the next-TDC based calculation when it's not needed
 2. It allows the engine to keep running without the ref sensor pulse, but still take advantage of it if it's there.